Chinmayamission/CFF/docs/payment/confirmation/overview.md

 # Confirmation emails

 Confirmation emails can be sent for each form response.
-They can be enabled and configured with the `formOptions.confirmationEmailInfo` property
+They can be enabled and configured with the `formOptions.confirmationEmailInfo` property.

 !!! note
     By default, confirmation emails are not sent unless the user has paid.
 This means that, by default, if